 - Compute the validity of the documents depending on your desired wedding date and your availability.
-For the complete list, check our post HERE.
+Documents typically don’t have expiration dates but directly inquire with your church and municipality since rules vary.
+For the complete list of Wedding Legal Requirements in the Philippines, check our post HERE.

-- If you are based overseas, inquire with your parish about the requirements for the Certificate of Freedom to Marry.
+- If you are based overseas, inquire with your parish about the requirements for the Certificate of Freedom to Marry (1 year valid upon issuance unless the Church states otherwise).
+This is required for everyone based overseas for more than 6 months.
 You can check it further HERE.

-- Get Baptismal certificate (6 months valid) and Confirmation certificate (6 months valid) from your designated churches in the Philippines.
-Keep an extra copy in case you will need to submit for your Pre-Cana Seminar.
+- Get Baptismal certificate with Marriage Annotation (3-6 months valid upon issuance unless the Church states otherwise) and Confirmation certificate with Marriage Annotation (3-6 months valid upon issuance unless the Church states otherwise) from your designated churches in the Philippines where you were baptized and where you had your Confirmation rites.
+If you haven’t done your Confirmation or Kumpil, you can check our separate blog post Express Kumpil in Manila for more information.
+Anyway, be sure to keep an extra copy of your Baptismal and Confirmation certificates with marriage annotation in case you will need to submit for your Pre-Cana Seminar (1 Day or 3 Days or more) since some Churches require that.
 If you can, do your Pre-Cana Seminar while you are overseas but check with your Parish/Church first if they’d allow it.
 Rules differ depending on your desired Parish/Church.

-- Submit all documents (Baptismal certificate, Confirmation certificate, Pre-Cana certificate and Certificate of Freedom to Marry) to the church where you will be married through a courier or representative (wedding coordinator or family relative) but inform your church first about this to be sure and check if they would allow this as well.
+- Submit all documents (Baptismal certificate with Marriage Annotation, Confirmation certificate with Marriage Annotation, Pre-Cana certificate and Certificate of Freedom to Marry) to the Parish/Church where you will be married through a courier or representative (wedding coordinator or family relative) but inform your Parish/Church first about this to be sure and check if they would allow this as well.

-- While doing these you can apply your NSO Birth Certificate and NSO CENOMAR online (6 months validity for both, which can be delivered to your house) or ask a representative to do it for you (this will require a letter of authorization etc).
+- While doing the steps above, you can apply your PSA/NSO Birth Certificate and PSA/NSO CENOMAR ONLINE.
+Be mindful that there is no expiry but usually 6 months validity for both certificates upon issuance depending on the end-receiver which is the City Hall and/or Church.
+Once you acquire them online, they can be delivered to your house after a few days depending on your location or if you want the traditional way, you can ask a representative to do it for you at a local PSA office (this will require a letter of authorization notarized by the embassy etc).

-- Once in PH, file for Marriage License (filled application form from the City Hall, photos if needed, Cedula or proof of residence, original NSO Birth certificate and NSO CENOMAR) in you/your fiance’s City Hall (need personal appearance, 10days processing, 4 months validity) and attend the compulsory Family Planning Seminar (by appointment, half day or 1 day).
+- Once you’re in the Philippines, file for Marriage License (filled application form from the City Hall, photos if needed, Cedula or proof of residence, original PSA/NSO Birth certificate and PSA/NSO CENOMAR) in you/your fiance’s City Hall which will need personal appearance, 10-11 days processing, 4 months/120 Days Validity.
+(1 Day)

-- Submit approved marriage license to the church to complete your documents.
+- Submit approved marriage license to the church, list of Primary Sponsors to stand as official witnesses (compulsory of 1 pair) , list of music etc. to complete your documents.
 Wait for Canonical interview schedule that your church will give you if you haven’t done it yet.
+(1 Day)

 - Wedding day!